vdhamer/Git-Crypt-Demo/README.md

 ## Using `git-crypt` to encrypt files in a public Git repo

-This is an example of integrating [`crypt-demo`](https://github.com/AGWA/git-crypt) into an almost empty, but working, Swift/SwiftUI app under Xcode.
+This is an example of integrating [`crypt-demo`](https://github.com/AGWA/git-crypt) into very basic Swift/SwiftUI app under Xcode.
 The aim is to have a Git software repository that contains a tiny file that needs encrypting.
-Furthermore the project should be immediately buildable/runnable — regardless of whether you have the required encryption key.
+Furthermore the project should be immediately buildable/runnable — regardless of whether the user has access to the required encryption key.

 This "graceful degradation" is a feature of `git-crypt`: you can make an app that builds correctly in both states.
-But this graceful degration also requires that the app's code does its part at runtime: if you don't have access to the key, some of the app's functionality needs to be automatically disabled or degraded in an appropriate way.
+But this graceful degration also requires that the app's code does its part of the work at runtime: if you don't have access to the key, some of the app's functionality needs to be automatically disabled or degraded in whatever way is appropriate for the app.
 After all, *with* the key, the app runs as intended.
 But *without* the key something that it would normally need is simply missing, and the app needs to deal with this.

 ### Requirements and assumptions

-The target requirements we are aiming for are listed here.
-We will come back to how each is achieved in a moment.
+The target requirements are listed here.
+We will come back to how each is achieved in a later section.
 The requirements/assumptions:
-1. The app needs to contain a **`Secret`** (e.g., an API key) that should stay secret.
+1. The app needs to contain a **`Secret`** (e.g., a file containing an API key) that needs to be protected.
-   Anyone with the source code can create and insert their _own_ `Secret`, but they cannot access the `Secret` owned by the original code author.
+   Anyone with the source code can create and insert their _own_ `Secret`, but they shall not be able to access the `Secret` owned by the original code author.
-2. The app's code is archived in a repository that contains an *encrypted* copy of the file with the `Secret`.
+2. The app's code is archived in a public repository that contains an *encrypted* copy of the file with the `Secret`.
-3. This implies that there is *another* secret needed to enable decryption.
+3. This implies that there is *another* secret needed so that the app can decrypt the `Secret`.
-   To avoid confusion, we will call that second secret the **`Key`**.
+   To avoid confusion, we will call that other, second secret the **`Key`**.
 4. The `Key` is *not* shared in the repository (otherwise we would be heading towards even more secrets).
-   This `Key` might be reused across a few other projects, or might be shared via a private communication with collaborators on this app project.
+   This `Key` might be project specific or be reused across a few other projects.
+The `Key` might be shared via a private communication channel with other project collaborators.
 5. For anyone with access to the `Key`, the app builds and runs as-is, with **full functionality** because access to the `Key` gives access to the `Secret`.
+   This allows the app to be built from the local file system to create a fully functioning app.
-6. For anyone without access to the `Key`, the app builds and runs as-is, but with **reduced functionality**.
+6. But anyone without access to the `Key`, the app builds and runs as-is, but with **reduced functionality**.
    What "reduced functionality" could looks like is entirely up to the app.

 ### Possible use cases